LeeMichael24/Social-Media-Project-React/What do you think app/README.md

 # Getting Started with Vite

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://vitejs.dev/guide/).

 ## Available Scripts